SupportBee/omniauth-capsule/README.md

 # omniauth-capsule

-This is the OmniAuth strategy for authenticating to [Capsule CRM](https://www.capsulecrm.com).
+OmniAuth strategy for [Capsule CRM](https://www.capsulecrm.com) OAuth.

 To use it, you'll need to create an Application and copy the Client ID and Client Secret.

 ## Installation